LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - The production build succeeds.
 - Generated distribution artifacts, if committed, come from the build rather than hand editing.
 - Public documentation explains activation, commands, key ownership, context behavior, target-discovery dependency, supported scopes, extension points, and limitations.
-- Benthic is attributed as inspiration without claiming that its study validates this webpage adaptation.
+- Benthic is attributed as inspiration, and verification evaluates the webpage adaptation independently.

 ## Implementation freedom